MaksimRudnev/annotated/README.md

 ## Pros

 Speed and simplicity.
-Annotations are processed as warnings, so in R studio and in raw R they are printed in different color, which makes them easier to understand.
+Annotations are processed as warnings, so in R-Studio and in the raw R they are printed in different color, which makes them easier to understand.

 ## Recommendation

 Use with R Studio.

-It is a relative of [xplain](http://www.zuckarelli.de/xplain/index.html) package, but makes creation of annotations and use of them much **much** easier.

 ## Limits

 Currently limited to console, and 3 conditions.

+## Disclaimer

-Unrelated to `ggplot2`'s `annotate` function.
+It is unrelated to `ggplot2`'s `annotate` function.

+It is a younger sister of [xplain](http://www.zuckarelli.de/xplain/index.html) package, but it makes creation anfd use of annotations much, **much** easier.